 With the addition of definitions and references, space was needed to instantiate these node types.
 Luckily Micro-Machinations no longer supports some of the node types present in Machinations.
 The following node types were cut to create space for new node types and a larger inspector: Trader, End Condition, Register and Delay.

-Because Micro-Machinations is more like a programming language that actually compiles, chances for user error are increased drastically.
+Because Micro-Machinations is a programming language that is interpreted, chances for user error are increased drastically.
 Because of this increased chance, a debugging console was added.
 This could let the user know if an error was found and show him the nodes or edges that were having problems and what the problem was.
-For this console a small section at the bottom of the screen was designated, which can be expanded by the user.
+For this console, a small section at the bottom of the screen was designated, which can be expanded by the user.

 The node and edge inspectors were also overhauled.
 A lot of the node specific features in Machinations were removed and only the grammar of the node remained accessible.
 This grammar consists of the In/Out, Act, How, When, Behavior and Name.
 Because some node behaviors can only ever have a certain Act or a certain How, these fields were set to a default value and greyed out in the inspector.
 For more information about the grammar of Micro-Machinations and an overview of what node behaviors have default values please refer to attachment II.